datagovsg/beeline-frontend/README.md

 - scss: Main stylesheets to be compiled by webpack
 - static: Base assets and folder structure used for the build
 - www: Output folder that is wiped and recopied from static for each build

+# Contributing
+We welcome contributions to code open sourced by the Government Technology Agency of Singapore.
+All contributors will be asked to sign a Contributor License Agreement (CLA) in order to ensure that everybody is free to use their contributions.